Enjoying our puzzle hints?

 Why is “CARTWRIGHT” in the Blue group?

-a surname with a silent 'w', also a word for a person who makes or repairs carts
+a surname with a silent 'w', known for its historical significance

 Word definitions